Skip to content

 netil radio simple website example

-Netil Radio keeps the look clean and simple, using the hero section to promote the next show.
+Netil Radio maintains a clean, simple look, using the hero section to promote the next show.
 The next section features residents; the third is a footer with logo, text and social media icons.

-What’s cool is when you press the play button, all the dots activate by becoming solid.
+What’s cool is that when you press the play button, all the dots activate and become solid.

-Note: Even if you plan to create a plain website, you can still use an animation or another creative element to give it some life.
+Note: Even if you plan to create a plain website, you can still add life to it with animation or another creative element.

 8. Welovedaily